Boom Supersonic

 Regulatory Changes

 For now, Boom’s addressable market is determined by the routes in which it can fly predominantly over water.
 Opening its business to predominantly land-based routes would significantly expand the company’s addressable market.
-The FAA has started to loosen the regulatory restrictions on supersonic flights over land, including a 2021 allowance for supersonic aircrafts to be tested over land.
+The FAA has started to loosen the regulatory restrictions on supersonic flights over land, including a 2021 allowance for supersonic aircraft to be tested over land.

 NASA is also planning to deliver the results of its Quesst mission to regulators to consider new rules based not on the speed of the aircraft but the actual noise it creates.
 NASA describes the mission as follows:

 “Quesst is NASA's mission to demonstrate how the X-59 can fly supersonic without generating loud sonic booms and then survey what people hear when it flies overhead.
-Reaction to the quieter sonic "thumps" will be shared with regulators who will then consider writing new sound-based rules to lift the ban on faster-than-sound flight over land.”
+Reaction to the quieter sonic 'thumps' will be shared with regulators who will then consider writing new sound-based rules to lift the ban on faster-than-sound flight over land.”

 Key Risks